|

 vaccinations are obligatory.

-For any health problem, in Ireland as in any other
+For any health problem, in Ireland as in

-country of the EEC you have to have an E111 form
+any other country of the EEC you have to

-with you to get reimbursed for any medical charges
+reimbursed for any medical charges you may

-you may have.
+have.
 You can get this form from your

 Social Security centre in France.

-If you should have a road accident, dial 999
+If you should have a road accident, dial

-if anyone is injured.
-All accidents should be
+particularly if anyone is injured.
+All

-reported to the Irish Visiting Motorist Bureau, 3/4
+Visiting Motorist Bureau, 3/4 South

-South Frederick Street, Dublin 2, tel 01 6797233,
+Frederick Street, Dublin 2, tel 01

-fax 01 6798693.
+6797233, fax 01 6798693.

-Pets have to go into quarantine for six months if
+Pets have to go into quarantine for six

-impossible to avoid this legislation.
+country.
+It is impossible to avoid this

 |